On-line predictive linear regression: The MVA model

-Remember that the MA model assumes, besides (\ref{eq:GL1}), that $\mathbf{x}_n$ are generated independently from the same multivariate normal distribution on $\bbbr^K$, with the noise random variables $\xi_1,\xi_2,\ldots$ independent of $\mathbf{x}_1,\mathbf{x}_2,\ldots$\,.
-The ATTS statistics in the MA model are
+Remember that the MVA model assumes, besides (\ref{eq:GL1}), that $\mathbf{x}_n$ are generated independently from the same unknown multivariate Gaussian distribution on $\bbbr^K$, with the noise random variables $\xi_1,\xi_2,\ldots$ independent of $\mathbf{x}_1,\mathbf{x}_2,\ldots$\,.
+The ATTS statistics in the MVA model are

-(equivalently, the ATTS statistics can be defined to be the empirical means and covariances of all variables, i.e., the response and the explanatory variables).
+equivalently, the ATTS statistics can be defined to be the empirical means and covariances of all variables, i.e., the response and the explanatory variables.

-In the MA model, there is a great flexibility in choosing a nonconformity measure for use in conformal prediction.
-Suppose, e.g., that the number of explanatory variables $K$ is too large for us to estimate all the $\beta_k$ and $\alpha$.
-We believe, however, that the first $K^{\dagger}_n \ll K$ of the explanatory variables are especially important, and it is feasible to estimate the corresponding $\beta_k$, $k=1,\ldots,K^{\dagger}_n$, and $\alpha$.

-Fix a positive integer number $n$.
-We will write $\mathbf{y}$ for $\mathbf{y}_n$, $\mathbfit{Z}$ for $\mathbfit{Z}_n$ and $K^{\dagger}$ for $K^{\dagger}_n$.
-Let $\mathbfit{U}$ be the submatrix of $\mathbfit{Z}$ consisting of the first $K^{\dagger}+1$ columns of $\mathbfit{Z}$ (those that correspond to the explanatory variables deemed to be useful at this stage plus the dummy column $\boldsymbol{1}$).
-To test the conformity of the $n$th observation to the first $n-1$ observations, we will first fit a hyperplane to all $n$ observations using the relevant explanatory variables.
-Applying a small ``ridge coefficient'' $a$ to avoid the need to invert singular matrices, we obtain the vector of residuals